 1. Choose your monogram canvas

-Go to the Overlays tab and choose Geometric.
-Click a shape and it will appear on the canvas.
-Grab the corner handle and stretch it to a size that covers most of the canvas.
-Use the Color picker to choose a color.
+Go to the Graphics tab (the three shapes icon).
+You can make a monogram using pretty much whatever shape you want, but for this tutorial we’re keeping it simple and heading to the Shapes set (in the Basic category).
+Click a solid circle and it will appear on the canvas.
+Grab the corner handle and stretch it to a size that covers most of the canvas, then use the color picker to choose a color.

-Here are some different looks you can go for, as you create your own DIY monogram: trendy, classic, and traditional.
-Our overlay sets have quite a few options for adding objects and flourishes to complement your design.
+Here are some different looks you can go for as you make a monogram all your own: trendy, classic, and traditional.
+Our graphic sets have quite a few options for adding objects and flourishes to complement your design.

 And since you’re going to be using your new monogram for like, everything, we’ve conveniently saved it for you in Hub, where you can easily change its size, colors, and fonts.
 Plus, add your monogram to one of our custom templates for instamagically stunning business cards, Facebook covers, and more.